 February is snowdrop month for much of the UK.
 I’ve gathered a list of places you can see snowdrops this month in my home county, Lancashire, with details of their snowdrop open days.
 If you’re planning to take close up pictures, go sooner rather than later to catch them at their freshest.

+This post was originally published in 2019 and has been updated for 2020.
 For those who live elsewhere in Britain, I’ve added a link at the bottom for you to research local gardens with good collections of snowdrops.

 Bank Hall Gardens, Bretherton

 The Grade II listed hall is undergoing a £5.6m restoration project.